Comp211-FA24/lab-00/README.md

 vim hello.c
 ```

 Each source file in COMP 211 will begin with the standard header comment below.
-Note, the format of this header is checked by the autograder for an exact match.
-And if the format is not correct, the autograder will fail.
-To avoid this issue, please ensure you:
+The format of this header is checked by the autograder for an exact match.
+To avoid having the autograder fail, please ensure you:

 - format your PID as a single 9-digit number with no spaces nor dashes, and
 - your capitalization and punctuation of the honor code pledge are correct.

-Since we do grade manually for style we do not include names on code listings to avoid biasing the grading.

 ```c
 // PID: 9DigitPidNoSpacesOrDashes